-This will split the document into single pages that you can then manipulate as you see fit.
+This will split the document into single pages that you can manipulate as you see fit.

-With pdftk you can even merge certain pages from within multiple documents into one new document.
-Just enter the following command:
+With PDFtk, you can even merge certain pages from multiple documents into one new document.
+To do so, enter the following command:

 In this case, “A” and “B” are used as “handles” for the names of your documents.
 You can use as many as you need.

 To encrypt your new PDF file, use the following command: